Federal minority governments in Canada: Justin Trudeau

 In the 2019 election, the Liberals under Trudeau won the most seats, though still 13 seats short of a majority, and formed a minority government.

 The 43rd Parliament was dissolved on August 15, 2021.
 On September 20, Trudeau's Liberal Party was re-elected, though still 10 seats short of a majority, and formed a second, but slightly stronger minority government.
 It was the first time since Harper's 2008 minority that a minority government was re-elected as such.
 The New Democratic Party (NDP) agreed to a confidence and supply agreement with the Liberals from March 22, 2022, to September 4, 2024.

 Trudeau had Parliament prorogued on January 6, 2025, and Mark Carney succeeded him as Liberal leader on March 9 and as prime minister on March 14.
-The 44th Parliament was dissolved on March 23.
+The 44th Parliament, still in prorogation, was dissolved on March 23.